PK109/data-engineering-camp2024/README.md

 # Data Engineering Course Highlights 🚀

-Welcome to my repository!
-This space showcases the key skills and concepts I learned during an intensive **Data Engineering** course.
-Below are the main areas of expertise I gained through hands-on practice with modern data engineering tools and techniques.
+Welcome to my DE repository!
+This space showcases the key skills and concepts I learned during an intensive **Data Engineering ZoomCamp** course provided by _DataTalks.Club_.
+Below are the main areas of expertise I gained through hands-on practice with these technologies.

 ## 🔑 Key Skills & Concepts